isds-neu/PhyCRNet/README.md

 We provide the codes for data generation used in this paper, including 2D Burgers' equations and 2D FitzHugh-Nagumo reaction-diffusion equations.
 They are coded in the high-order finite difference method.
 Besides, the code for random field is modified from [[Link](https://github.com/zongyi-li/fourier_neural_operator/tree/master/data_generation/navier_stokes)].

-The datasets tested in this paper are also provided in the file **Datasets**.
+The initial conditions tested in this paper are also provided in the folder **Datasets**.

 ## Codes

-todo
+The general code for PhyCRNet is provided in the folder **Code**, where we use 2D Burgers' equations as an testing example.
+For other PDE systems, the network setting is similar.
+You may try modifying the grid sizes and time steps to your own cases.

 ## Citation
 If you find our research helpful, please consider citing us with：